snakesonaguy/CL_DEVWKS-2225/README.md

 `git clone https://github.com/snakesonaguy/CL_DEVWKS-2225`

 You should now have **CL_DEVWKS-2225** directory on your desktop.

+---

+## Opening the code in your Integrated Development Environment:

 You can now move into the lab directory.
 From the open terminal type:

 `cd CL_DEVWKS-2225`

 You can see the contents of the directory by issuing the `ls` command.

 ![text!](/images/ls.png)

+Note: there are some additional hidden files that we cannot see with `ls`.

+Now that you are in the lab directory we can open our IDE (vscode).
+To do this issue the command (from the open terminal):

+`code .`

+Note: `code` is the command to open vscode and `.` is a refrence to the present working directory.